 There is a connector in situ and the mating half is needed, or a connector needs to be replaced due to damage

-A new product design needs a way of receiving power/signal
+A new product design needs a way of receiving power, signal and/or data.

 When there is a connector in situ we can usually identify this and its mating half quite swiftly, especially if we receive pictures from various angles showing the mating face and a side profile.
 If a picture isn’t possible, a description or datasheet will usually suffice.